Junji Ito – His Style, His Themes and How He Scares Us

 © Junji Ito – Demon’s Voice

-Junji Ito’s work doesn’t follow normal or traditional story-telling conventions.
+Junji Ito’s work doesn’t follow traditional storytelling conventions.

-Most of his characters aren’t characterized and there’s no character development throughout his work.
-Instead, characters are often blank slates, or merely exist to showcase a certain fear, phobia or obsession.
+Most of his characters are minimally characterized, and there is little overt character development.
+Instead, characters are often blank slates or exist to embody a specific fear or obsession.

-The same is true for the plot.
-Junji Ito’s works seldom rely on an engaging or interesting plot.
-Instead, he merely gives us a glimpse into someone’s life and lets us witness the horrible things that happen to them.
-More than anything, Junji Ito’s works are about atmosphere, about horror and the gruesome demise of his characters.
+The same applies to plot.
+Ito’s stories seldom rely on intricate plotting.
+More often he gives us a glimpse into someone’s life and lets us witness the horrible things that befall them.
+Above all, his work is about atmosphere, dread, and the gruesome demise of his characters.

-While Junji Ito writes horror stories, there’s seldom a feasible antagonist.
-People are haunted by faceless entities, curses, higher powers, or by their very own psychological problems.
+Although Ito writes horror stories, there is seldom a clear, traditional antagonist.
+People are haunted by faceless entities, curses, higher powers, or their own psychological problems.

-One of the biggest problems in horror writing or horror stories is the need to explain what should be inexplicable or adding too many details.
-Junji Ito seldom does this.
-Instead, he leaves us with the mystery, leaves us guessing and fearing the unknown.
-One of the best examples is his story Hanging Balloons.
-We never get an explanation what those balloons are, where they came from or why.
-Instead, he only shows us what happens after they appear.
-He lets us watch it through the eyes of his characters and ends it when their time on the screen is over.
+One of the biggest pitfalls in horror is the urge to explain what should remain inexplicable, or to add too many details.
+Ito seldom does this.
+Instead, he leaves us with the mystery, leaving us guessing and fearing the unknown.
+A prime example is Hanging Balloons.
+We never get an explanation of what the balloons are, where they came from, or why they exist.
+He simply shows what happens after they appear, lets us watch events through his characters’ eyes, and ends the story when their time on the page is over.
 The mystery remains intact and, with it, the horror.

-Gyo is an example of a story where Junji Ito breaks this convention.
-Near the end, he tries to give a scientific explanation for the apocalyptic horror that unfolded and, at least to me, it didn’t work.
-Instead, it seemed silly, almost comically absurd, and almost ruined the manga for me.
+Gyo is an example where Ito breaks this convention.
+Near the end, he offers a scientific explanation for the apocalyptic horror that unfolds, and it didn’t work for me.
+It feels almost comically absurd and undercuts the menace.

 The Mundane and the Normal